john-mwangi/visualisations/README.md

 # About
-Data visualisation using plotnine - Grammar of Graphics for Python.
+Playing around with plotnine - Grammar of Graphics for Python.